rpm-software-management/rpm/docs/manual/users_and_groups.md

 own shell script (`sysusers.sh`) that calls `useradd` and `groupadd`.
 The program to call can be configured with the `%__systemd_sysusers` macro.
-It is possible to point it to the `systemd-sysusers` utility, but that may be undesired as it introduces a dependency to the RPM.
+It is possible to point it to the `systemd-sysusers` utility, but it may be undesired to add this as a dependency to RPM.
 `systemd-sysusers` is normally installed as part of the main `systemd` package, but in installations (for example containers) where `systemd` is not needed, the smaller `systemd-standalone-sysusers` package which